codewars/docs/content/languages/cpp/authoring/index.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from C++.
-C++ allows for a variety of paradigms and techniques, and many of them are not widely spread accross other languages.
+C++ allows for a variety of paradigms and techniques, and many of them are not widely spread across other languages.
 Because of this, some constructs should be avoided and some translations just shouldn't be done.
 - C++ is statically typed, so any task that depends on dynamic typing can be difficult to translate into C++, and attempts of forcing a C++ kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
 - There are just a few additional libraries available for the C++ runner, so kata that take advantage of additional, specialized packages installed for other languages become much more difficult in C++.
 - Many features of C++ do not have direct equivalents in other popular languages: mixture of allowed paradigms, template meta-programming, unmanaged memory backed by RAII, native access to the platform and runtime, and many others.
 C++ kata which rely on them can be difficult to translate to other languages.